Verdone/invoice-generator/README.md

 ## Overview

 The Invoice Generator is a Svelte-based web application that allows users to create and download invoices as PDF documents without any sort of watermark or advertisement that appears on the final document generated.
+Specifically, it's made to generate Québec invoices that include items charged with the goods and services tax (GST) and/or the Québec sales tax (QST).
+For a more internationalized invoice generator, I recommend this one: https://invoicegenerator.io/.

 ## Features